kiliman/mono-symbolicate-helper/README.md

 ## Chrome Extension

-I have a proof-of-concept Chrome extension that will automatically capture the stack trace from sites like Crashlytics.
-I'm working on one for HockeyApp.
+I have published a Chrome extension that will automatically capture the stack trace from HockeyApp.

 This extension will grab the stack trace and send it to the helper then update the existing page with the de-obfuscated stack trace automatically.

-I will post this once I clean it up.
-It's still very much a work-in-progress.
+You can find it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/monosymbolicatehelper-hoc/jjnnmicghifjnnaecpeamlhpmpleiphb/related?hl=en-US&gl=US).

 ## Contact